 Even before the pandemic upended our lives, the RCP Network had landed on a theme of resilient regions and communities for our live event.
-With the onset of COVID-19 and ongoing discussions about systemic racism and inequality in our communities, the theme of resiliency is ever more relevant and will be central to our three webinars and our virtual RCP Network Gathering.
+With the onset of COVID-19 and ongoing discussions about systemic racism and inequality in our communities, the theme of resiliency is ever more relevant and was central to our three webinars and our virtual RCP Network Gathering.

 - THREE 90-minute pre-Gathering Webinars: Oct.
 28, Nov.
 5, and Nov.
 13 from 1:00-2:30 pm Eastern Time (1.5 CFE credits each)*

 - ONE-day RCP Network Gathering, including panel discussions, networking, and brainstorming on November 19 from 9:00 am to 3:00 pm (4.5 CFE credits)*